Life has exceptions, and Web Applications are no Exception

 Here, the API has some good behaviour to express too: set up an error handler on the web requests, which format a (JSON) nice report to return in place of the expected data (and of course, return a proper HTTP status code).

-Not only have most web frameworks helpers to ease that, but a couple of conventional ways have been proposed to report web errors.
+Not only do most web frameworks provide helpers to ease this, but several conventional approaches for reporting web errors have also been proposed.
 In my APIs, I’ve adopted a variant of RFC 9457 and if you work with Spring, here it is the reusable handler for that.

 So, once you have a behaving API, a client API error handler should exploit the error report that the API returns when HTTP Status != 200 (see details below) to report the generic short title coming from such API report and logging (console.error()) the details, which are included in the same report (for the benefit of developers or advanced users, server developers should make sure sensitive information don’t escape this way).